-A. The Hebrew word for blood is dam.
-It occurs several times in the Old Testament; 203 times it refers to death and violence; 103 times it refers to animal sacrifices.

-B. Animal blood was shed in four out of the five Levitical Sacrifices.

-- 1. The burnt offering taught propitiation or expiation with emphasis on the work of Christ.
+- A. The Hebrew word for blood is dam.
+It occurs several times in the Old Testament; 203 times it refers to death and violence; 103 times it refers to animal sacrifices. - B. Animal blood was shed in four out of the five Levitical Sacrifices. - 1.
+The burnt offering taught propitiation or expiation with emphasis on the work of Christ.
 Therefore, animal blood was used to teach His propitiation. - 2.
-The food offering taught the giving of a gift to God.
-It taught that the perfect gift of Jesus Christ was from God, and to God.
-The food offering could not be fulfilled without the burnt offerings.
+The food offering taught propitiation with emphasis on the unique Person of Christ; therefore, animal blood was not used.
+From this we learn that blood is not connected with our Lord's living but with His dying.
+This is the only bloodless offering.

-- 3. The peace offering represented the teaching of reconciliation based on the work of the coming Messiah.
-This symbolizes fellowship with God.
-It involves thanksgiving to His blessings, and offers the giving of a vow to God. - 4.
+- 3. The peace offering represented the teaching of reconciliation based on the work of the coming Messiah-Christ on the cross.
+Therefore, the Blood of Jesus Christ was used to teach at this point.
+By the animal blood was shed at the altar.
+On the cross our Lord reconciled man to God by removing all the barriers.
+The removal of the barriers called for His spiritual death; consequently, blood was used again to teach this. - 4.
 The sin offering taught spiritual recovery from sin, emphasizing the forgiveness of unknown sins in life.
 Therefore, animal blood was shed.
 So, the blood of Christ is related to faith recovery from sins just as it is related to being eternally saved. - 5.
 The trespass offering taught spiritual recovery, emphasizing forgiveness of known sins.
 And again, animal blood was shed. - III.
 Animal blood therefore becomes a major issue in understanding the blood of Christ in the New Testament.